jeremyxgo/astro-react-i18next/README.md

 ## Static Paths for Locales

-To generate static paths for each locale in `Static (SSG) Mode`, use the `getStaticPaths` function in your Astro page file.
+If you're using `Static (SSG) Mode`, static paths are required.
+You can easily generate them by using the `buildStaticPaths` utility function provided by this integration.

 ```js
 ---